HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

-Build the MinGW-w64 toolchain using the provided script, where `username` is your user name.
+Build the MinGW-w64 toolchain using the included script, where `username` is your user name.
 Feel free to choose a different output path, if desired.

     scripts/mingw-w64-build x86_64 /home/username/toolchains/